lunarmodules/Penlight/docs/penlight.md

 	> pretty.dump(flags)
 	{o='fred',n='10'}

 `parse_args` is not intelligent or psychic; it will not convert any flag values or arguments for you, or raise errors.
-For that, have a look at [#lapp](pl.lapp).
+For that, have a look at [lapp](#lapp).

-An application which consists of several files cannot use `require` to load files in the same directory as the main script.  `app.require_here()` ensures that the Lua module path is modified so that files found locally are found first.
+An application which consists of several files usually cannot use `require` to load files in the same directory as the main script.  `app.require_here()` ensures that the Lua module path is modified so that files found locally are found first.
 In the `examples` directory, `test-symbols.lua` uses this function to ensure that it can find `symbols.lua` even if it is not run from this directory.

 `app.appfile` will create a filename that your application can use to store its private data, based on the script name.
 For example, `app.appfile "test.txt"` from a script called `testapp.lua` produces the following file on my Windows machine: